 Find rankable keywords

-Next, you’ll want to run keyword research on all of these topics.
+Next, you’ll want to do keyword research on all of these topics.
 There’s a wide range of tools available online to help you with this.
-Below is a selection of a few of them that you can get started with and then scale as you get more experienced with this stuff.
+This keyword ideas tool, for example, helps you find keywords by identifying less competitive and high-volume keywords and as such increasing your chances to gain high search visibility and attract more organic traffic.

 Google’s own Keyword Planner is pretty basic as it’s meant to be used for Google Ads.
 It doesn’t give you the specific search volume for a keyword, only a very broad range, and it only categorizes keywords as “low”, “medium”, or “high” in terms of competitiveness, rather than attributing a score to it, as many other keyword tools do.